ONTO-TDMpopulation/Ontology-Population/README.md

 Converts the similarity matrix into a graph and applies TextRank to rank phrases.
 Extracts and saves important phrases to a CSV file named phrases.csv.

+2-Machine Learning Model
-2-The machine learning model training and prediction is implemented in machine-learning-model.py.
+The machine learning model training and prediction is implemented in machine-learning-model.py.
 In this script, a random forest classifier is trained using annotated data and word vector features extracted from the dataset.

+3-Ontology Population with instances
-3-The extracted and annotated data are migrated to the ontology using the OwlReady2 API.
+The extracted and annotated data are migrated to the ontology using the OwlReady2 API.
 This process is handled by the owlready2.py script, which ensures that the extracted and annotated words and phrases are accurately placed within the ontology, respecting the different classes and relationships defined in ONTO-TDM.